 Prostate cancer is generally a disease of old age (and therefore increasing in prevalence), with only one in four new diagnoses made in men under 65.

 The usual method of diagnosis is routine PSA (prostate specific antigen) testing followed by biopsies.
 The majority of prostate cancers are diagnosed at an early stage.
 Local prostate cancer is often managed by active surveillance, surgery, brachytherapy (insertion of radio-therapeutic beads) castration (chemical or surgical).
 In later stage and metastatic disease, chemotherapy in often employed.
 There is a licensed vaccine for metastatic prostate cancer (Provenge), and many companies are designing cancer vaccines for various stages of the disease.
-The Vaccitech approach is to use the combination of ChAdOx1 and MVA, both encoding 5T4, and to combine these with the breakthrough product checkpoint inhibitors that are now licensed.
-Our Phase 1 ChAdOx1 + MVA study has enrolled 40 subjects, and our Phase 2 trial, planned for mid-2018, will use the vaccination in combination with the checkpoint inhibitor Opdivo, in metastatic patients and for those with intermediate risk cancer undergoing prostatectomy.
+The Vaccitech approach is to use the combination of ChAdOx1 and MVA, both encoding oncofetal antigen 5T4, in vaccine VTP-800, with breakthrough checkpoint inhibitors that are now licensed.
+Our Phase 1 ChAdOx1 + MVA study enrolled 40 subjects and had data presented at ASCO 2018.
+A Phase 2 trial is underway, evaluating VTP-800 in combination with the checkpoint inhibitor Opdivo, in metastatic patients and for those with intermediate risk cancer undergoing prostatectomy.

 Clinical trial references.